Marlon Jackson

-Marlon David Jackson (born March 12, 1957) is an American entertainer, singer, and dancer best known as a member of the Jackson 5.
+Marlon David Jackson (born March 12, 1957) is an American singer and dancer best known as a member of the Jackson 5.
 He is the sixth child of the Jackson family.
 Marlon now runs Study Peace Foundation to promote peace and unity worldwide.

 Early life

-Marlon David Jackson was born on March 12, 1957, at St Mary's Mercy Hospital in Gary, Indiana, the sixth child of Joseph who was a steel mill worker, and played in an R&B band, the Falcons, with his brother Luther, and Katherine Jackson, a Jehovah's Witness.
-He was born seventeen and a half months before his younger brother Michael (born August 29, 1958).
-Growing up, Marlon was especially close to Michael, whom he considered the substitute for his lost twin brother, Brandon, who died shortly after birth.
-Marlon and Michael were a fun team.
-“We were the jokers of the family," Marlon said.
-They would often get in trouble, but they stuck together.
+Marlon David Jackson was born on March 12, 1957, at St. Mary's Mercy Hospital in Gary, Indiana, the sixth child of Joseph who was a steel mill worker, and played in an R&B band, the Falcons, with his brother Luther, and Katherine Jackson, a Jehovah's Witness.
+He was born one year and a half earlier than his younger brother Michael (August 29, 1958 – June 25, 2009).
+Growing up, Marlon was especially close to Michael, whom he considered the substitute for his lost twin brother, Brandon, who died shortly after birth, and makes him a twinless twin.
+"We were the jokers of the family," Marlon said.

 By 1964, Marlon and Michael joined their brothers Tito, Jackie and Jermaine, forming the group the Jackson 5.
-Mother, Katherine played the piano and clarinet, and sang harmonies with the brothers.
-Father, Joe led the rehearsals, keeping them off the street and away from trouble.
+Their mother, Katherine, played the piano, cello, and clarinet, and sang harmonies with the brothers.
+Their father, Joe, led the rehearsals, keeping them off the street and away from trouble.
 They won singing competitions all over the state including New York.
 That marked the beginning of their career.
-Because of their name the Jackson 5, Randy Jackson the youngest Jackson brother didn't make the cut.
-He was later included in the TV program “The Jacksons” in 1976 as well as some performances.
-Marlon was known as “the dancingest Jackson”, cause of his flamboyant dance moves, a name he himself came up with.
-Marlon was not the most prominent member of the Jackson 5.
-He did sing lead vocals on many of their hits.
-Marlon also played the conga and tambourine.
-Marlon has three sisters; Rebbie, La Toya and Janet.
+Marlon was not the most prominent member of the Jackson 5, though he did sing background vocals on many of their hits.
+He also played the conga and tambourine.
+Brother Randy later joined the band when Jermaine chose to stay at Motown after the group left the label and renamed themselves the Jacksons.
+Marlon has three sisters; Rebbie, La Toya, and Janet.